-Chinese cooks used petals in 3000BC, and the Romans added mallow, violets and roses to their famously extravagant feasts.
-In the Victorian era, candied florals were used to flavor and decorate cakes, pastries and desserts.
-Now, edible flowers are widely used to create fresh, modern flavors in both savory and sweet dishes – and no episode of Bake Off or MasterChef is complete without them.
+Chinese cooks used petals in 3000BC, and the Romans added mallow, violets, and roses to their famously extravagant feasts.
+In the Victorian era, candied florals were used to flavor and decorate cakes, pastries, and desserts.
+And nowadays, edible flowers are widely used to create fresh, modern flavors in both savory and sweet dishes – and no episode of Bake Off or MasterChef is complete without them.

-How to use edible flowers and instantly elevate your meals
+Learn how to use edible flowers and instantly elevate your meals

 Pot marigolds, with their peppery taste, can be grown as part of your container gardening ideas from a single pinch of seed scattered on the soil.
-Meanwhile, glorious orange and ruby red nasturtiums are one of the simplest annuals to raise – and every single part of the plant can be eaten, from the buds to the seed pods.
+Meanwhile, glorious orange and ruby red nasturtiums are one of the simplest annuals to raise – and every single part of the plant can be eaten.

-Add to the list cornflowers, honeysuckle, pinks, hollyhocks, bee balm, lilac, sunflowers, forget-me-nots, dahlias and chrysanthemums and you have a rainbow cutting garden and a complete floral larder in one.
+Add to the list cornflowers, honeysuckle, pinks, hollyhocks, bee balm, lilac, sunflowers, forget-me-nots, dahlias, and chrysanthemums and you have a rainbow cutting garden and a complete floral larder in one.
 An extra bonus is that all of these are bee-friendly plants and will attract beneficial insects to the garden.

 Here are some of Amateur Gardening's fruit-and-veg-expert Lucy Chamberlain's favorite ways to use them:

 - Crystallized: Using crystallized flowers to adorn the top of a fluffy Victoria sandwich or beautify the side of a summer fruit dessert plate is an utter indulgence, says Lucy.
-The technique works particularly well for rose, viola and dianthus petals.
+The technique works particularly well for rose, viola, and dianthus petals.
 You can find more info on how to crystallize flowers below.

 - Battered: 'Make a light tempura-style batter, dip flowers in, and deep or shallow-fry in oil.
 Elderflower fritters have a delicious perfume,' says Lucy.
 She has also tried malva flower fritters, she says, and courgette blooms stuffed with herby soft cheese.
 You can learn how to grow courgettes with our useful guide.

 - Ice cubes: This is 'a great way to introduce newcomers to edible flowers,' says Lucy.
 'I made frozen borage flowers for our wedding guests’ drinks which looked lovely.
 Violas look great, too.
-Simply place in an ice cube tray, add water and freeze.'
+Simply place in an ice cube tray, add water, and freeze.'
 A perfect addition to stylish outdoor bar ideas for summer entertaining.

 How to make crystallized edible flowers